René Depestre: Life

-Depestre took an active part in the decolonization movements in France, and he was expelled from French territory.
+Depestre took an active part in the decolonization movements in France, and he was expelled from French territory alongside his first wife, Edith Sorel, a Jewish woman of Hungarian origin.
 He left for Prague, from where he was driven out in 1952.
 He went to Cuba, invited by the writer Nicolás Guillén, where again he was stopped and expelled by the government of Fulgencio Batista.
 He was denied entry by France and Italy.
 He left for Austria, then Chile, Argentina and Brazil.
 He remained in Chile long enough to organize, with Pablo Neruda and Jorge Amado, the Continental Congress of Culture.

 After Brazil, Depestre returned to Paris in 1956 where he met other Haitians, including Jacques Stephen Alexis.
 He took part in the first Pan-African congress organized by Présence Africaine in September 1956.
 He wrote in Présence Africaine and other journals of the time such as Esprit, and Lettres Francaises.
 He returned to Haiti in (1956–57).
 Refusing to collaborate with the Duvalierist regime, he called on Haitians to resist, and was placed under house arrest.
 Depestre left for Cuba in 1959, at the invitation of Che Guevara.
-Convinced of the aims of the Cuban Revolution, he helped with managing the country (Ministry for Foreign Relations, National Publishing, National Council of Culture, Radio Havana-Cuba, Las Casas de las Américas, The Committee for the Preparation of the Cultural Congress of Havana in 1967).
+Convinced of the aims of the Cuban Revolution, he helped with managing the country (Ministry for Foreign Relations, National Publishing, National Council of Culture, Radio Havana Cuba, Las Casas de las Américas, The Committee for the Preparation of the Cultural Congress of Havana in 1967).
 Depestre travelled, taking part in official activities (the USSR, China, Vietnam, etc.) and took part in the first Pan-African Cultural Festival (Algiers, 1969), where he met the Congolese writer Henri Lopes, with whom he would work later, at UNESCO.